eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

       .. note::

-         Use a shared file system to do an unique installtion across all the nodes in the cluster (i.e. /share/apps/matlab).
+         Use a shared file system to do an unique installtion across all the nodes in the cluster.

+         - /share/apps/matlab

       .. image:: images/folder-cluster.png